 - Insurance companies, and

-If one of these individuals has breached a fiduciary duty to you or your business, you need a capable business lawyer on your side.
+If one of these individuals has breached a fiduciary duty to you or your business, you need a capable Houston business attorney on your side.

 The Curley Law Firm can help you determine whether you have a claim for breach of fiduciary duty and work to hold fiduciaries responsible for the damage they have caused you.